NotShige/OnixClientFaq/README.md

 ## 🧪 Why don't the PotionHUD icons show up?

-One of your texture packs, probably broke them.
+One of your texture packs probably broke them.
 But don't worry, we have a PotionHUD Fixer [here](https://cdn.discordapp.com/attachments/852320290750726145/874753455418388550/PotionFix.mcpack)!
 Due note: this pack may break custom hotbars/XP bars.

 ## ⚠️ Why does the Onix launcher/injector give me a .NET Framework error when I open it?